cryptosharks131/lndg/README.md

 6. Initialize a settings.py file for your django site `.venv/bin/python initialize.py`
 7. Migrate all database objects `.venv/bin/python manage.py migrate`
 8. Run the server via chosen webserver or via python development server `.venv/bin/python manage.py runserver <your_node_ip>:80`
-9. Generate some initial data for your web GUI `.venv/bin/python gui/jobs.py`
+9. Generate some initial data for your web GUI `.venv/bin/python jobs.py`

-If you are not using the default path for LND `~/.lnd` you can add a custom path in the django settings file `lndg/settings.py`
+Note: If you are not using the default path for LND `~/.lnd` you can add a custom path in the django settings file `lndg/settings.py`

 ## Updating
 1. Make sure you are in the lndg folder `cd lndg`